 Endurance: Best Provider

 Endurance was named the overall Best Provider.
-The company offers six coverage plans, and the Endurance Elite membership gives drivers perks like roadside assistance, trip interruption coverage, and discounts and vouchers to be used at certain retailers.
+The company offers six coverage plans, and the Endurance Elite Benefits that gives drivers perks like roadside assistance, trip interruption coverage, and total loss protection.
 Plus, Endurance is a direct provider, which means it handles all payments and claims directly, cutting out the middleman to provide top-notch personal service to its customers.

 Read more about the provider in our Endurance warranty review.
 You can also click below to get a free, no-obligation quote.